hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 TensorFlow project][keras-in-tensorflow] --- meaning that the simpler API you're going to see could soon be TensorFlow's API!
-This is great because TensorFlow often operates at a lower level than you care about when you want to simply quickly experiment with deep learning.
+This is great because TensorFlow often operates at a lower level than you care about when you want to quickly experiment with deep learning.

 I've incorporated [Notebook 5][notebook-5] in its entirety below since it is very different from the notebooks we've seen thus far.